basshelal/RtMidi-Builds/README.md

 3. Now you can open a Windows PowerShell terminal and use `bash`, from which, you can execute the [`buildscript`](./buildscript) which will then be able to call `mingw-w64`'s `g++`

+## LICENSE

+While this project uses the [MIT License](./LICENSE), [RtMidi is subject to its own license](https://github.com/thestk/rtmidi/blob/master/LICENSE) which is similar to the MIT License, with the added *feature* that modifications be sent to the developer.